lulf/lulf.github.io/_drafts/2020-12-27-stigadigi.md

 # Displaying the score

 My initial plan was to install a couple of 7-segment displays to show the score.
-However, the multiplexing of those
+However, the multiplexing these displays required more circuitry, so I postponed that to future work.

 # Hardware

 The final build contains the following hardware:

+* BBC micro:bit v2
+* 2 reed switch sensors
+* 1 kitronik micro:bit edge connector
-*
+* 2x magnets

-some sort of optical sensors to detect that the puck was inside the goal area.
-The buttons on the micro:bit would be used to control game start/stop and the leds would be used to display the score.

 TODO: Figure

-- Attempt with laser and photoresistor
-- Attempt with reed switch
-- Controller software
-- More reliable detection with more reed switches
+# Software

+The controller software is written in Rust with great help from the nRF HAL crates for working with GPIO and PWM.

-- Future work - cloud?
+# Future work

+Even though the reed switches are detecting most goals, I still think there is some room for improvement, so I will mount another couple of switches.

+Connecting the controller to the cloud is on the road map, and I have an early implementation of the API that integrates with PostgreSQL.
+The missing piece is to have the controller communicate with internet, and I'm exploring multiple options, the likely approach being to use an ESP8266 for Wi-Fi connectivity.

+All in all, its been a fun project, and I look forward to improve it further.